-Children must change into shorts and T-shirts for physical education lessons.
+Children can come to school in their PE kits but must wear their school jumper.
+The PE uniform consists of shorts and T-shirts for physical education lessons.
 In the winter, track suits and sports shoes/trainers should be worn for outdoor games.